Nativity of Mary: Malta

 In Malta, the feast of the nativity of the Virgin Mary (Maltese: Il-Bambina) is referred to as Victory Day (Maltese: Jum Il-Vittorja), since the day coincides with three major victories throughout Maltese history.
 Namely: a turn in the tide of the Great Siege of Malta in 1565, the surrender of French troops occupying the island in 1800, and the end of the Siege of Malta during the Second World War in 1942.

-The Bambina, celebrated in traditional Maltese feasts in four localities, those being Naxxar, Senglea and Mellieħa in Malta and Xagħra in Gozo.
+The Bambina is celebrated in traditional Maltese feasts in four localities, those being Naxxar, Senglea and Mellieħa in Malta and Xagħra in Gozo.
 Mary is also honored as Our Lady of Victories.
 Churches are decorated for the occasion with red damask hangings.
-Depending on the locality, the structure of the feast changes.
-However, they generally consist of brass band concerts/marches, fireworks and liturgical functions such as a procession with a likeness of the Bambina.
+Each locality has a different feast, but in general it consists of brass band concerts/marches, fireworks, and liturgical functions such as a procession with a likeness of the Bambina.
 At Fort St Angelo, Mass is celebrated at the Chapel of the Nativity of the Virgin Mary, and later, a second Mass at the Chapel of St Anne.

 In Catholic iconography

 Holy card depicting the birth of the Blessed Virgin Mary.
 University of Dayton Libraries.

 The scene was frequently depicted in art, as part of cycles of the Life of the Virgin.
 Medieval depictions of Mary in infancy often include her birth by Saint Anne.
 In late medieval depictions the setting was often in a wealthy household.

-In 1730, devotion to Mary in her first infancy among the Franciscan nuns in Lovere, Italy, where a wax statue of the Santissima Maria Bambina was venerated and later brought to Milan under the care of Sisters of Charity.
+In 1730, devotion to Mary in her first infancy was evident among the Franciscan nuns in Lovere, Italy, where a wax statue of the Santissima Maria Bambina was venerated and later brought to Milan under the care of Sisters of Charity.
 In Southern France, the devotion penetrated into the bride gift wedding custom of Globe de Marièe, where the baby Mary is placed on the cushion, representing children and fertility as one of the ideal wishes of a newlywed bride.